The Story of a Shitty Deadlift Turned State Record

 It’s relevant because 1) I go into detail on what NOT to do during an assessment in Strategic Strength and 2) in hindsight the seed(s) of that article were very much planted a year prior, in 2019, at a fitness event I was involved in.

 The quick backstory is that I was invited to Colorado Springs to record a webinar at NSCA Headquarters for their 2019 Virtual Personal Trainers Conference.

 My presentation was on “Hip Assessment” and how fitness professionals should lean more into the idea of asymmetry (brief take: it won’t kill you) and that it behooves us to take time to better individualize one’s squat and deadlift set-up & execution.

 I.e., little tweaks here in there with regards to foot position, stance, or even the variation can go a long ways in helping a lift not only feel better, but feel more stable and powerful too.

 Part of my presentation involved taking someone in the audience through a real-time assessment in addition to a technique audit.

 Here’s visual proof of the interaction:

-That’s Jenny (Pike – you can check her out on IG HERE), a personal trainer located in Colorado Springs.
+That’s me on the left and Jenny (Stein) on the right – you can check her out on IG HERE), a personal trainer located in Colorado Springs.

 If I recall correctly, Jenny volunteered her deadlift because, according to her, “it had never felt great.”
 So I spent a solid 20-30 minutes taking Jenny through some shenanigans.